MahamudM90/Covid-19-Detector/README.md

 # covid-19
-This isimple web app for tracking coronavirus (Covid-19)
+This is a simple web app for tracking coronavirus (Covid-19)

 ## Key Features
 Some of the standout features of the project are